nookyo/qubership-workflow-hub/README.md

 Use an Action for one operation (tag, compute metadata, cleanup).
 Use a Reusable Workflow for multi‑job pipelines (build + test + publish).
 Combine both freely.

 Version & security: pin versions, avoid `@main`, run dry‑run first where supported, elevate permissions only where needed.
+For credential handling & tokens see [Secrets & Variables](docs/secrets-and-vars.md).

 ---